Boundaries between the continents: Modern definition

 This Ural River delineation is the only segment not to follow a major mountain range or wide water body, both of which often truly separate populations.
 However, the Ural River is the most common division used by authorities, is the most prominent natural feature in the region, and is the "most satisfactory of those (options) proposed" which include the Emba River, a much smaller stream cutting further into Central Asian Kazakhstan.
 The Ural River bridges in Atyrau and Orenburg are even labeled with permanent monuments carved with the word "Europe" on one side, "Asia" on the other.

 Because the Kazakhs are an Asian people, after the collapse of the USSR, the option according to which the border of Europe runs from the Caspian Sea along the state border between Russia and Kazakhstan to the Ural River has also gained popularity.

 The Kuma–Manych Depression (more precisely, the Manych River, the Kuma–Manych Canal, and the Kuma River) remains cited less commonly as one possible natural boundary in contemporary sources.
 This definition peaked in prominence in the 19th century; however, it has declined in usage over time.
 This is because it included in Asia certain areas of Russia in Ciscaucasia (such as Stavropol, Krasnodar, and areas just south of Rostov-on-Don) seen as too European to be Asian.

 One formal means by which states are grouped into one specified continental area or another is by using the definition used for statistical purposes by the United Nations Statistics Division (UNSD): According to UNSD, "assignment of countries or areas to specific groupings is for statistical convenience and does not imply any assumption regarding political or other affiliation of countries or territories".
 Furthermore, the UNSD classification often differs from those of other United Nations organizations.
 For instance, while UNSD includes Georgia and Cyprus in Western Asia, the United Nations Industrial Development Organization and UNESCO include both states in Europe.

 The Council of Europe and the European Political Community includes transcontinental or Eurasian states, such as Armenia, Azerbaijan, Cyprus, Georgia, and Turkey as members.
-Cyprus is a member of the European Union, whereas the European Parliament noted that Armenia and Georgia are eligible to apply for EU membership "like any other European state".
+Cyprus is a member of the European Union, whereas the European Parliament noted that Armenia and Georgia is eligible to apply for EU membership "like any other European state".
 On 14 December 2023, Georgia was officially granted EU Candidate status.
+On 12 February 2025, the Armenian parliament unanimously adopted a law initiating Armenia's accession process to the EU.
+Turkey, despite having territories in both Asia and Europe, is still a candidate for EU membership.

 The Treaty on Conventional Armed Forces in Europe defined the eastern boundary of Europe to be the Ural Mountains, Ural River, and Caspian Sea.
 However, it also included all of the territory of the then-Soviet republics of Armenia, Azerbaijan, and Georgia, as well as areas of Turkey north of the 39th parallel (among other areas of Turkey).